-“It’s less a question of victories and defeats, Eiren, than doing what best preserves the regional clan’s history.
+“It’s less a question of victories and defeats, Eiren, than doin’ what best preserves the regional clan’s history.
 Not many Kindred outside the Structure know about our archives or the praetor’s visit, so lookin’ weak to outsiders isn’t an issue here.
 Just the simple fact New Orleans no longer has the region’s most qualified historian, so that mantle will pass to another city.
 Your sire is strategos of all the Southeast, not just our city.
 He sees the big picture.”

 Caroline: But there are plenty of Kindred within the clan that will look to such a move, alongside the presentation of his first childe in centuries and presumptive heir, and see weakness.

-She doesn’t buy it, but doesn’t argue the point with the Ventrue a decade in the blood.
+She doesn’t buy it, but doesn’t argue the point with the Ventrue a decade in the Blood.

 “I’ve been wrong before,” she concedes.

 GM: “But, really, I suppose it’s not our concern any longer, unlike the gerousiastis’ final death.
-Such a terrible tragedy.
+Such a tragedy.
 He’d been a peer to the old gerousiastes even as an aedile, but my brother hasn’t seen near as many years in the Blood.
 And none of the remaining questors and eirens have seen near as many as him, with Polk gone too.”

 “It truly feels as if we’re diminished now, not simply letting clanmates who’ve long earned their dues finally claim them.”